-- 1. Submit a completed application for admissions and a non-refundable \$20 application fee.
-(Practical Nursing and Surgical Technology applications are accepted through the deadline.) - Schedule to take the COMPASS test.
+- 1. Submit a completed application for admissions and a non-refundable \$20 application fee. - 2.
+Schedule to take the COMPASS test.
 The COMPASS test is a placement exam over math, English, and reading.
 There is a \$15.00 testing fee.
-(The COMPASS test will be waived if you have an ACT composite score of an 18 or better, or an SAT combine score of an 860 or better, and it is current within the last five years, or have completed 35 or more post-secondary credits with a 2.5 cumulative GPA or better.) - 3.
+The COMPASS test will be waived if you have an ACT sub score of 18 or better in English, Math, and Reading, or a SAT sub score of at least 440 in Verbal and Math.
+The scores must be no more than one year old after high school graduation. - 3.
 Request an official High School transcript or GED scores be sent to the Admissions office.
-(Additionally, an official transcript must be submitted if you have attended other post-secondary institutions or universities.) - 4.
+An official transcript from a postsecondary institution must be submitted if students want transfer credits to be considered. - 4.
 Submit a certification from a licensed physical physician that you have received, or are in the process of receiving, the required two doses of immunization against measles, mumps, and rubella (MMR).
 (This is required for all on-campus students.) - 5.
-Once you receive your acceptance letter, the enclosed green confirmation form must be completed and returned within 10 days with a \$35.00 non-refundable confirmation fee.
+Once you receive your acceptance letter, the confirmation form must be completed and returned within 10 days with a \$35.00 non-refundable confirmation fee.
 This will confirm and hold your spot in the program.